HACKATHON COMPLETED

 Frequently Asked Questions

-The MedAI Hack is open to the entire BU community across all disciplines.
-You don't need to be in a technical field — we encourage diverse teams with varied backgrounds in medicine, biology, data science, and more.
+MedAI Hackathon 2026 was open to the entire BU community across all disciplines.
+We encouraged diverse teams with backgrounds in medicine, biology, data science and more.

-Teams consist of 3–5 members.
-You can register with a pre-formed team or come solo — we'll help match individual participants with teams during Friday evening's team formation session.
-Teams can tackle as many challenges as they want, though we recommend focusing on no more than 2.
+We helped match participants with teams during Friday evening's team formation session.
+Teams could tackle as many challenges as they liked, though most focused on one or two tracks.

-You can use Python, R, PyTorch, TensorFlow, scikit-learn, JAX, and TerrierGPT.
-BU-supported stacks are preferred.
-GPU/HPC compute access will be provided, and we'll help you get set up with credentials and repo templates on Friday.
+Teams used Python, PyTorch, TensorFlow, scikit-learn, JAX, and TerrierGPT on BU-supported stacks where possible.
+GPU/HPC compute access was provided, and organizers helped participants get credentials and repo templates set up during the onboarding session.

-All datasets are de-identified and IRB-compliant.
-Data is accessed through secure BU systems only — you won't be able to download or remove data from the environment.
-Access credentials will be provisioned during Friday's onboarding session.
+All datasets were de-identified and IRB-compliant.
+Data was only accessible through secure BU systems.
+Access credentials were provisioned during the onboarding session.

 Disclaimer